Art direction and design for strategic re-brand positioned TurnKey for +$600MM acquisition

 Factors that would make a non-renter consider a vacation rental.
 From Phocusrite’s 2016 study “A Market Transformed: Private Accommodations in the U.S.”

 With our research complete, we started design.
-We started by working internally.
-After many revisions that didn't land, we looked to hire a contractor to help.
-Someone on the team had a contact, and it ended up that we found someone with a huge amount of talent to help us nail the look and feel of the brand.
-With a kernel of the new brand in place, we worked on refining and solidifying a direction that we liked.
+I art directed a design contractor for initial concepts.
+We found someone with a huge amount of talent to help us nail the look and feel of the brand.
+With a kernel of the new brand in place, I worked on fulfilling the promise of the initial concept, refinement, and solidifying a direction that we liked.

 Starting with the home page, we found a style that would resonate with our target audience.